Nouha Dicko

-Nouha Dicko (born 14 May 1992) is a professional footballer who plays as a forward for club Paris FC.
+Nouha Dicko (born 14 May 1992) is a professional footballer who plays as a forward.
 Born in France, he played for the Mali national team.

 Early life

 Dicko was born in Saint-Maurice, Val-de-Marne, a commune in the suburbs of Paris.
 He grew up in the city with his family, who originate from Mali.

 Club career

 Early career

 Dicko began playing football at the age of six with local club Jeanne d'Arc de Maisons-Alfort.
-At the age of 13, he was signed by Créteil-Lusitanos, staying at the club for three seasons, before moving to Strasbourg in the spring of 2007.
+At the age of 13, he was signed by Créteil, staying at the club for three seasons, before moving to Strasbourg in the spring of 2007.

 Following his arrival, Dicko's progress was hindered by a number of injuries during his first season at the club, including an ankle injury that kept him out of action for four months.
 He made his debut for Strasbourg's reserve team in the 2009–10, impressing on a number of occasions, despite the team's relegation to CFA 2.
 His first-team debut came during the following season against Stade Plabennecois in a Championnat National match in September 2010.